 Ancient Town is less than 1km in length and very walkable.
 Parts of it is even closed off for pedestrians only.
 All of it is lined by souvenir shops, tailors, coffee shops, and restaurants.
 Lots of people will want to get a piece of clothing or bag custom made, and it’s recommended that you do that as soon as you get in.
-I chose not to get anything tailored in Hoi An and I’ll share why in an upcoming post.
-We walked through Ancient Town every day for the 6 days we were there and always found something new to look at.
+I chose not to get anything tailored in Hoi An and I shared why in another post.
+I walked through Ancient Town every day for the 6 days we were there and always found something new to look at.
 The two large roads are Tran Phu and Nguyen Thai Hoc.

 2. Ride out to the Rice Fields

 There are quite a few bike tour companies but we decided to just take a self guided tour.
 Most hotels will offer free bikes and once you get your bearing on the traffic rules, it was a pretty easy ride.
 It’s only about a 5 minute ride from Ancient Town to the start of the farm fields.
-It was so neat to see locals farming and we also saw some water buffalos roaming around!
+It was so neat to see locals farming and I also saw some water buffalos roaming around!
 Get on Ly Thai To and turn into the fields at Nguyen Trai.

 3. Check out the Hoi An Night Market

 A very popular activity in Hoi An is the Night Market.
 Here you’ll find over 50 vendors selling snacks, souvenirs, and lots of counterfeit bags and accessories.
 You’ll have to use your bargaining skills though as there are no listed prices anywhere.
 You’ll be able to find the entrance if you cross Cau An Hoi bridge.